javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 Let's say we have a CPU-hungry task.

 For example, syntax-highlighting (used to colorize code examples on this page) is quite CPU-heavy.
-To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a big text that takes a lot of time.
+To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a large amount of text that takes a lot of time.

 While the engine is busy with syntax highlighting, it can't do other DOM-related stuff, process user events, etc. It may even cause the browser to "hiccup" or even "hang" for a bit, which is unacceptable.

-We can evade problems by splitting the big task into pieces.
-Highlight first 100 lines, then schedule `setTimeout` (with zero-delay) another 100 lines, and so on.
+We can avoid problems by splitting the big task into pieces.
+Highlight first 100 lines, then schedule `setTimeout` (with zero-delay) for the next 100 lines, and so on.

-To demonstrate the approach, for the sake of simplicity, instead of syntax-highlighting let's take a function that counts from `1` to `1000000000`.
+To demonstrate this approach, for the sake of simplicity, instead of text-highlighting, let's take a function that counts from `1` to `1000000000`.

 If you run the code below, the engine will "hang" for some time.
 For server-side JS that's clearly noticeable, and if you are running it in-browser, then try to click other buttons on the page -- you'll see that no other events get handled until the counting finishes.